astropy/astropy/docs/development/releasing.rst

 Most fixes are backported using the ``git cherry-pick`` command, which applies the diff from a single commit like a patch.
 For the sake of example, say the current bug fix branch is 'v1.2.x', and that a bug was fixed in master in a commit ``abcd1234``.
-In order to backport the fix, simply checkout the v1.2.x branch (it's also good to make sure it's in sync with the `astropy core repository`_) and cherry-pick the appropriate commit::
+In order to backport the fix, checkout the v1.2.x branch (it's also good to make sure it's in sync with the `astropy core repository`_) and cherry-pick the appropriate commit::